-If you have kidney problems, you should consider a dietary recommendation to reduce sodium (salt) intake.
+If you have kidney problems, you should consider a dietary recommendation to reduce sodium intake.

 If you have liver problems, the starting dose should be halved.
 Your doctor may gradually increase your dose.

-Instructions on how to dilute Sodium oxybate
+Instructions on how to dilute Sodium Oxybate

-The following instructions explain how to prepare Sodium oxybate.
+The following instructions explain how to prepare Sodium Oxybate.
 Please read the instructions carefully and follow them step by step.
-Do not allow children to prepare Sodium oxybate.

-To help you, the Sodium oxybate carton contains 1 bottle of medicine, a measuring syringe (with two different measurement scales), an adaptor and two dosing cups with child-resistant caps.
+To help you, the Sodium Oxybate carton contains one bottle of medicine, a dosing pipette, a plastic adapter and two dosing cups with child resistant

 - 1. Remove the bottle cap by pushing down while turning the cap anticlockwise (to the left).
 After removing the cap, set the bottle upright on a table-top.
-While holding the bottle in its upright position, insert the press-in-bottle-adaptor into the neck of the bottle.
+While holding the bottle in its upright position, insert the press-in bottle adapter into the neck of the bottle.
 This needs only to be done the first time that the bottle is opened.
-The adaptor can then be left in the bottle for all subsequent uses. - 2.
-Push the syringe plunger to the bottom of the syringe barrel (towards the tip) to remove excess air.
-Next, insert the tip of the measuring syringe into the centre opening of the bottle and press down firmly (See Figure 1).
+The adapter can then be left in the bottle for all subsequent uses - 2.
+Next, insert the tip of the dosing pipette into the centre opening of the bottle and press down firmly (see Figure 1).
+Make sure that the dosing pipette is tightly fixed.